teonsen/YouTubeLimiter/README.md

 ## Usege
 Run YouTubeLimiter.exe.

-If you open "YouTube" tab on your browser and if it is active, the counter will be decremented.
+If you open "YouTube" tab on your browser and if it is active, the counter will be decremented every 1 minute.
+When the counter is 0, the browser will be closed.

-If you open "YouTube" tab on your browser but the tab is not active, the counter will be kept.
+If you open "YouTube" tab on your browser but the tab is not active, the counter will remains.

-I don't want my 10-year-old kid to be found this useage other than run it.
+I don't want my kid to be found this useage other than run it.
-If you want to change the limit time or terminate it, please look at the code.
-The answer is there.
+It should be easy to terminate it for adults:)

-## Why the tool needed?
+## Why the tool is needed?
+Because my children are adicted to YouTube.
-There are some Chrome extentions (such as 'Intention') to do the same thing, but my kid can escape them easily.
+There are some Chrome extentions (such as 'Intention') to do the same thing, but my children can escape them easily.

 ## Limitation
-This tool is kind of a riddle between me and my kid.
+This tool is kind of a riddle between me and my child.
 Not the tool for adults.
-I'm looking forward my kid to solve this restrection in someday.
+I'm looking forward my child to solve this restrection in someday.
 Then I'll make it more difficult to terminate :)